Continuous orbit equivalence rigidity for left-right wreath product actions: Introduction

-Recall that during studying hyperbolic dynamical systems, say $(X, T)$, Liv\u{s}ic \cite{liv1, liv2} proved the seminal result that under certain assumptions, for any H\"older continuous $f: X\to \R$, a measurable solution $u: X\to \R$ to the coboundary equation $f=u\circ T-u$ a.e. has a H\"older continuous version, i.e. $u$ is necessarily equal a.e. to a H\"older function $u'$ for which $f=u'\circ T-u'$ everywhere.
-Inspired by such a rigidity result, people try to generalise it to more actions with few hyperbolicity and other class of target groups than $\R$, see e.g. \cite{np, pp, pw, py, quas, SC}.
-However, we are not aware of any work on extending this result to more general acting groups.
-Hence the combination of Popa's cocycle superrigidity theorems with a Liv\u{s}ic type argument here may be novel since we allow the acting groups to be non-cyclic.
+For a compact Riemannian manifold $M$ with an Anosov diffeomorphism $T$ on it, Liv\u{s}ic \cite{liv1, liv2} proved a seminal result.
+It says that for any H\"older continuous map $f: M\to \R$, if there exists a measurable solution $u: M\to \R$ to the coboundary equation $f=u\circ T-u$ a.e. (with respect to a suitable measure $\mu$ on $M$), then there is a H\"older continuous solution $u'$, i.e. $f=u'\circ T-u'$ everywhere such that $u=u'$ $\mu$-a.e.
+Inspired by this result, people try to generalise it along two directions.
+One is to consider wider class of actions, e.g. partially hyperbolic actions, and the other one is to consider larger class of target groups than $\R$, see e.g. \cite{np, pp, pw, py, quas, SC}.
+Nevertheless, we are not aware of any work on extending this result to more general acting groups than $\mathbb{Z}$.
+Hence the combination of Popa's cocycle superrigidity theorem with a Liv\u{s}ic type argument used in our approach may be novel for dealing with non-cyclic acting groups.

 The paper is organized as follows.
-In Section \ref{section: preliminaries}, we include necessary definitions, including continuous orbit equivalence and related superrigidity, generalized wreath product groups, left-right translation actions and compression functions.
-In Section \ref{section: ccs for generalized full shifts}, we prove the continuous cocycle superrigidity for certain generalized full shifts, i.e. Theorem \ref{thm: ccsr for generalized full shifts}, and deduce Theorem \ref{thm: main typical thm for ccsr} from Corollary \ref{main corollary}.
-In Section \ref{section: coe type result for generalized wreath products}, we classify topological free actions that are continuously orbit equivalent to certain generalized wreath product actions, i.e. Theorem \ref{thm: main thm for generalized wreath product actions}, which implies Theorem \ref{thm: main thm for the whole paper} easily.
-We conclude the paper with some unanswered questions in Section \ref{section: ending questions}.
+In Section \ref{section: preliminaries}, we recall the definition of various notions used in this paper, including continuous orbit equivalence and related continuous cocycle superrigidity, generalized wreath product groups, left-right translation actions, generalized full/Bernoulli shifts and compression functions.
+In Section \ref{section: ccs for generalized full shifts}, we prove the continuous cocycle superrigidity for certain generalized full shifts, i.e. Theorem \ref{thm: ccsr for generalized full shifts}, and deduce Theorem \ref{thm: main typical thm for ccsr} from Corollary \ref{main corollary} (ii).
+In Section \ref{section: coe type result for generalized wreath products}, we classify topological free actions that are continuously orbit equivalent to certain generalized wreath product actions, i.e. Theorem \ref{thm: main thm for generalized wreath product actions}, from which Theorem \ref{thm: main thm for the whole paper} follows easily.
+Finally, we ask several questions in Section \ref{section: ending questions}.